 There's practical measures taken with this chair too, including the arm cushions which have a handy pocket to keep books and toys within reach.
 The soft grey tones of this chair would make a subtle addition to plenty of rooms too, though it's not the most stylish on our list of the best nursing chairs.

+Made.com do some of the best armchairs around, so it's no wonder we love this nursing chair.
 This Made.com Kolton chair features a wide seat and has a thick cushioning material, giving it all the right specifications for a nursing seat.
 It's other huge draw is that it's a statement chair that is bound to earn compliments from your friends and family, and can be integrated into the decor of your home without thinking too much about it.

 Available in a range of colours including marl grey and yolk yellow (as above), this chair adds a pop of fun to your space.
 It doesn't restrict you with any rigid sides, so that you can seat yourself however you like.
 It might not be for everyone to miss out on that structure, but if you want a more all-purpose chair, then this bold choice is a great one when it comes to style.